MileHacker Logo

 • Leshan: Visit Lingyun and Wuyou temples for peaceful reflection and to observe Buddhist practices.

-• Emei Mountain: Consider an overnight reside at a monastery (if available) for a spiritual experience.
+• Emei Mountain: Consider an overnight reside at a monastery (where possible) for a spiritual experience.
 Engage in meditation sessions and visit local hot springs for relaxation.

 • Embrace the quiet atmosphere of the mountains for personal contemplation.